hepsiburada/VoltranJS/README.md

 Applications that need 'SEO' features needs to set this parameter to `true`.

 ### styles
-This field's value should be array of strings.
+This field's value should be an array of strings.
 Array values should be the paths to the global CSS files.

 ```
 styles: [